lbenzvi/animal-ai-portfolio/README.md

 ```

 ## Security Note
-This repository is a portfolio demonstration with sensitive configurations and API keys removed.
-For a live demo or technical discussion, please contact me directly.
+This repository is a portfolio version with sensitive configurations and API keys removed for security.
+The live application is currently deployed on Google Play Store in closed alpha testing.
+For technical discussions or demo access, please contact me at liambenzvi3@gmail.com or linkedin.com/in/liam-ben-zvi.

 ---
 *Developed by Liam Ben-Zvi*